 00:18:00 I wouldn't take my blue rectangular icon on my screen and drag it carelessly to the trash can on my screen.

 00:18:09 I don't drag it carelessly to the trash can.

 00:18:11 Not because I take the icon literally the file is not literally blue and rectangular but I do take it seriously.

 00:18:18 If I drag that icon to the trash can.
 I could lose.

-00:18:21 Who knows how much you know your of work if it's a long paper I'm writing her book or something.
+00:18:21 Who knows how much you know a year of work if it's a long paper I'm writing or a book or something.

 00:18:25 Could be a lot of work that I lose.
 So the interface.